JStonham/notes/README.md

 The Unix Time Stamp is a way of tracking time as a running total of seconds between the Unix Epoch and the present.
 The count starts at the Unix Epoch on 01/01/1970 at UTC and runs until the present moment at any given time around the world.

 Unfortunately, on 19/01/2038 the Unix Time Stamp will cease to work due to a 32-bit overflow.
-Before this moment any dependent applications will either need to adopt a new convention for time stamps or be migrated to 64-bit systems (which would buy the time stamp a little more time).
+Any dependent applications will need to store the timestamps in 32-bit long instead integers.

 ## Override

 Classes need the ability to override behaviour stipulated by classes or interfaces they extend or implement.

-For example, an Animal class contains a method called Speak.
-The default behaviour for Speak is blank, which is fine for a Mouse class, but for a Dog or Cat class this method would need to be overriden by Bark or Meow.
+For example, an Animal class contains a method called `speak`.
+The default implementation for `speak` exists in the Animal class and is blank (`""`), which is fine for a Mouse class, but for a Dog or Cat class this method would need to be overriden with `"Bark"` or `"Meow"`.

 Overriding inherited behaviour is done by defining the desired behaviour in a method in the sub-class.

 Make sure you use the annotation `@Override` when you override methods for 2 good reasons:

 1. The compiler will check to make sure you are actually overriding the method you want to override.
-1. It will make your code more readable.
+1. It communicates your intention to other programmers, which makes your code more readable.

 ## `printStackTrace()` vs `RuntimeException()`

-Both `printStackTrace()` and `throw new RuntimeException()` are useful when catching exceptions in your code, but `RuntimeException()` has a few advantages:
+When you are dealing with exceptions in your code, use `throw new RuntimeException()`.
+Although `printStackTrace()` can sometimes be useful for debugging, it does not handle exceptions.
+At best it is redundant and at worst it can make it very hard to find the useful information.
+Some of the advantages of `throw new RuntimeException()` for handling exceptions are:

 - It gives the programmer more control over the exception.
 - It gives the programmer the power of logging exceptions.